dilipnitjsr/Telegram-Bot/README.md

 ### Delete a Search Key
-\textit{deleteSearch()} is used to delete a search item.
+*deleteSearch()*  is used to delete a search item.
 It takes two parameter key and meassage and return if success.

 ##### Code